MexWayne/EMVD_wayne/README.md

 EMVD is an efficient video denoising method which recursively exploit the spatio temporal correlation inherently present in natural videos through multiple cascading processing stages applied in a recurrent fashion, namely temporal fusion, spatial denoising, and spatio-temporal refinement.

-# model
+# MODEL
-the pth in ./model is trianed by epoch 15000 by 4070Ti
+the pth in ./model is trianed about 15000 epoch on one 4070Ti

 # Overview
 This repo. is an ***unofficial*** version od EMVD mentioned by **Matteo Maggioni, Yibin Huang, Cheng Li, Shuai Xiao, Zhongqian Fu, Fenglong Song** in CVPR 2021.